streamyourcare/streamyourcare/docs/content/platforms/tiktok/shadowban.md

 - **L33TSP34K:** Using letters and special characters throughout your words is a suspicious activity which TikTok detects as trying to bypass profanity and safety filters in comments/LIVE chats. **Example: 3x4mp13**

 ### Inclusion vs Over-inclusion (Shadow Ban Paranoia Avoidance)
 Don't be too focused on whether or not you might be shadow banned.
-Take a short break from the app if you:
+Take a short break from the app **if you**:
 - Can't follow any accounts, like any posts
 - Your videos aren't getting any engagement (<100-200 views)
 - Avoid checking or posting about getting shadowbanned on Reddit.